A social media presence will gain you nothing if you don’t have a profound social media strategy outlining how you aim to attain your goals.

 - strengthens your reputation as a thought leader, conversation starter, and as an expert in your industry,

-- provides you will new sales opportunities and boosts your conversion,
+- provides you with new sales opportunities and boosts your conversion,

 - gives your brand a human voice.